English for Housekeeping: 113 Essential Words and Phrases for Polished, Professional English

 Hotel product websites

 Hotels need to buy all of the items inside and replace them when needed.
-This means there are many companies who produce (make) items just for hotels.
-Their websites are a perfect place to practice and learn vocabulary for housekeeping, because each product (item) comes with a picture.
+This means there are many companies that produce (make) items just for hotels.
+Their websites are a perfect place to practice and learn vocabulary for housekeeping because each product (item) comes with a picture.

-- National Hospitality — On this American company’s site, you will want to check out categories like “Bath,” “Bedding,” “In-Room” and “Housekeeping” first.
+- National Hospitality: On this American company’s site, you’ll want to check out categories like “Bath,” “Bedding,” “In-Room” and “Housekeeping” first.

-- American Hotel — This is a great website to learn the names of cleaning products and tools.
-If you will be working in the United States, these are the same brands and terms that you will likely see at your hotel.
+- American Hotel: This is a great website to learn the names of cleaning products and tools.
+If you’ll be working in the United States, these are the same brands and terms that you’ll likely see at your hotel.

 Housekeeping training videos